EwenCheung/Agentic-AI-Kakak-Agent/README.md

 - SMEs lose 30% of potential customers due to delayed response times
 - Manual ticket management reduces productivity by 40%

+## 🎯 Target Customers

+Kakak Agent is designed to serve two main groups:

+### 1. Businesses (Our Direct Customers)
+We provide Kakak Agent as a powerful, easy-to-deploy AI assistant platform for businesses of all sizes—especially SMEs, startups, and service providers who want to automate customer support, streamline operations, and deliver 24/7 personalized service without technical hassle.
+Businesses can quickly set up their own branded AI agent, integrate it with their existing channels (like Telegram), and manage everything from a user-friendly dashboard.

+### 2. End Users (Business Customers)
+These are the customers and clients who interact with the business through Kakak Agent—whether they’re booking appointments, asking questions, or seeking support.
+Kakak Agent ensures every end user receives fast, intelligent, and personalized responses, creating a seamless and satisfying customer experience for the business’s audience.

 ---

 ## 💡 Solution Overview